Our Mission Statement

 The NSGT membership fee for SIG students is $35 and entitles members to multiple benefits including membership certification, access to gifted databases, scholarships, discounts and more.

-Through more than 28 years of experience and resources in gifted education, SIG provides a unique environment for gifted and talented students to connect with peers in a community of like-minded learners from all over the world who share common interests, abilities and goals.
+Through 29 Years of experience & resources in gifted education, SIG provides a unique environment for gifted and talented students to connect with peers in a community of like-minded learners from all over the world who share common interests, abilities & goals.

 Students will benefit from unique programming, which combines academics with social, cultural and recreational opportunities for a truly engaging summer.
 Courses are led by qualified instructors who have expertise in their disciplines and represent an array of professional backgrounds.

-The Summer Institute for the Gifted (SIG) began in 1984 with a single session in New Jersey and has expanded over the past 28 summers to include 14 residential sessions in 9 states and numerous day programs.
-In 2012, we served close to 2,500 academically gifted students in Kindergarten through 11th grade.
+The Summer Institute for the Gifted (SIG) began in 1984 with a single session in New Jersey and has expanded over the past 29 summers to include 12 residential sessions (plus a two-week commuter program at Harvard) in 8 states and 15 day programs.
+In 2013, we served close to 2,500 academically gifted students in Kindergarten through 11th grade.

 SIG provides academically advanced students with an interesting and challenging educational experience.
 The program combines remarkable academic courses with cultural, social, and recreational opportunities.
 The academic program is central to the design and purpose of SIG.
 Our program provides students with academic challenges designed to fit their abilities and interests.
 It also provides them with the opportunity to engage with other students who have similar abilities and interests.
 Because of our small classes, low teacher-student ratio, and teaching assistants, we are able to individualize the program for each and every student.